 Bowlby also 1) explains the development of Internal Working Models of attachment figures, the cognitive schemas or internal representations upon which later relationships are based, and 2) the effects of attachment traumas (such as separation and loss) on psychopathology (anxiety, depression, pathological grief, etc.).
 Here are Bowlby’s most important works:

 Bowlby’s new metapsychology was based on a specialty within evolutionary biology, Ethology.
-Bowlby’s key insight (among many) was that our biological need for an unbroken, secure attachment, first to our parents or other attachment figures, and then to others in our lives (people we love) is a basic psychological need.
+Bowlby’s key insight (among many) was that our biological need for an unbroken, secure attachment, first to our parents or other attachment figures, and then to others in our lives (people we love) is a basic, evolutionary psychological need.

 - From a psychological perspective, one of several key functions of attachment is to promote feeling of felt security: the opposite of anxiety.

-Bowlby posited, as noted by all psychodynamic theorists, that the most significant working models are models of the self and of our attachment figures (mother and father).
-The self is understood/experienced in relation to and in interaction with our attachment figures.
-From healthy, secure relationships come a sense of security or safety as opposed to anxiety, aloneness, etc. Also, the sense of the self as competent, worthy, and lovable is based to a very large extent on the relationship history with attachment figures.
+The sense of the self as competent, worthy, and lovable is based to a very large extent on the relationship history with one’s attachment figures.
 The ability to be independent, and to explore the world, is connected to the sense of being secure and having attachment figures who are available and supportive.

 Bowlby focused on the relationship with the mother.
-Later students of attachment extended his work to the relationship with fathers.
+Later students of attachment extended his work to relationship with fathers.

 Bowlby believed that internal working models become more stable over the course of the development, and therefore become persistent, implicit and stable over the course of time, unless some traumatic experience intervenes to disrupt internal working models.